 Despite all these hurdles, seeing the excitement of his clients is what ultimately brings him joy.
 Knowing that people appreciate his works also motivates him to do better in his craft.
 As a matter of fact, his works’ popularity has reached a global scale.

-He has currently over 45k followers on Instagram.
+He currently has over 50k followers on Instagram.
 Plus, he’s also getting commissioned work from clients all over the world.
 Hopefully, the dream of holding a personal exhibit could come true someday.